Jimmy Michael: Professional

 In the fall of 1895, Simpson offered ten-to-one odds that riders with his chain would beat bicyclists with regular chains.
-Later known as the Chain Matches, these races at the Catford track in London attracted huge crowds estimated between twelve and twenty thousand in June 1896.
+Later known as the chain matches, these races at the Catford track in London attracted huge crowds estimated between twelve and twenty thousand in June 1896.
 Simpson's team not only included the top racers – Tom Linton, Jimmy Michael, and Constant Huret – but also the Gladiator pacing team brought over from Paris.
 Pacers enabled a racer to ride faster by shielding him from air resistance.
-Although Simpson won the Chain Matches, they only proved that the Gladiator pacers were superior to their English rivals.
+Although Simpson won the chain matches, they only proved that the Gladiator pacers were superior to their English rivals.

 Michael was pitched against Charley Barden in the five-mile race.
-What happened next – indeed whether it happened in London or at another Chain Race in Germany – is now lost.
+What happened next – indeed whether it happened in London or at another chain match in Germany – is now lost.
 But stories start with Michael taking a drink offered to him by Warburton and end with his riding poorly to his falling off his bike, remounting and setting off in the wrong direction.
 The one thing accounts agree on is that the crowd shouted "Dope!"

 Michael's strange behaviour at this meeting, and his withdrawal, led him to accuse Warburton of doping him.
 Many rumours surrounded Warburton but none had been proven and he sued for libel.
 It's unclear whether the case was heard.
 Warburton died two years later and the report of his death in the New York Times concluded: Michael is said to have accused Warbuton of poisoning him, and a suit for libel was instituted by the trainer, who later consented to an amicable settlement, although during the past season frequent rumors have come from London that Michael was to be returned to England to appear in the case.

-In the background of whatever happened is a report that Warburton bet not on Michael at one or more Chain Races but against him.
+In the background of whatever happened is a report that Warburton bet not on Michael at one or more chain matches but against him.
 The French historian Pierre Chany says Warburton drugged Michael to make him lose.
 Michael had drawn the attention of an American agent called Bliss who had offered him exhibition races in the USA.
 The speculation is therefore that Warburton drugged his rider to discourage Bliss's plans and to keep Michael for himself.
 But it is only speculation.

 Michael did go to America.
 He missed the world championship in 1896 because that's where he was riding.
 Michael's earnings rose steadily, winning the "fabulous fortune" of 200,000 francs a year, according to Chany.
 Another historian said: